TrojanerHD/Songrequestbot-Old/README.md

 # Song Request Bot
 Plays music using Spotify or YouTube, requested from Twitch chat.

-**Important note**: The bot is not finished yet and will not work yet.
 ## Getting Started
 These instructions will show you how to install and use the bot.